JuliaPy/PythonCall.jl/README.md

 - Beautiful stack-traces.
 - Works anywhere: tested on Windows, MacOS and Linux, 32- and 64-bit, Julia 1.0 upwards and Python 3.5 upwards.

-⭐ If you like this, please give me a GitHub star. ⭐
+⭐ If you like this, a GitHub star would be lovely thank you. ⭐

 ## Examples